jaskirat1616/Arvos-sdk/web-viewer/README.md

 2. Go to **Stream** tab
 3. Select a mode (e.g., "RGBD Camera" or "Full Sensor")
 4. Tap **CONNECT TO SERVER** button
-5. Scan the QR code from the web page
+5. Scan the QR code from the web page (matches the running WebSocket port)

 #### 4. Verify Connection